Credit Cards

 Tips for managing multiple credit cards

 • Use your cards strategically to maximize rewards.
-For example, if you have one card that offers 5 percent cash back on gas purchases and another card that offers 1 percent cash back on all purchases, be sure you’re using the one that offers 5 percent when you hit the gas station.
+For example, if you have one card offering 5 percent cash back on gas purchases and another offering 1 percent cash back on all purchases, be sure you’re using the one offering 5 percent back when you hit the gas station.

 • Keep track of terms and conditions.
-If you have four credit cards, you’ll need to be familiar with the terms and conditions, credit limits, interest rates, due dates, rewards and more for all four cards.
-Keep a spreadsheet with all of this information so you don’t lose track.
+If you have several credit cards, you’ll need to be familiar with the terms and conditions, credit limits, interest rates, due dates, rewards and more for all your cards.
+Keep a spreadsheet with all this information so you don’t lose track.

 • Only carry the cards you actually use.
 You likely don’t need to physically carry every single card you have.
 For instance, if you use one card specifically for paying bills, it doesn’t need to take up space in your wallet—keep it at home for convenience and added security.